UKCloud/documentation/articles/azure/azs-how-configure-powershell-users.md

 ## Configure the user environment and sign in to Azure Stack

-UKCloud FRN00006 Region is based on the Azure AD deployment type, run the following scripts to configure PowerShell for Azure Stack (Make sure to replace the  $AzsUsername and  $AzsPassword values)
+UKCloud **frn00006** region is based on the Azure AD deployment type, run the following scripts to configure PowerShell for Azure Stack (Make sure to replace the `$AzsUsername` and `$AzsPassword` values)

 ### Azure Active Directory (AAD) based deployments